-- (a) To promote the implementation of Water Sensitive Urban Design (WSUD). - (b) To minimise the impacts of development upon the water cycle. - (c) To encourage sustainable development through the integration of stormwater management systems into the landscape. - (d) To ensure that development considers flooding, coastal water and groundwater protection, habitat creation and improves visual amenity. - (e) To integrate water sensitive urban design with landscape and building design. - (f) To reduce the volume of stormwater run-off. - (g) To promote increased on-site storwaterstormwater retention, detention, and recycling. - (h) To improve catchment water quality. - (i) To minimise the impacts of urban development upon water balance and surface and groundwater flow regimes. - (j) To promote infiltration within the "Infiltration zone" and reduce stormwater runoff (refer to Annexure B in the Water Management Technical Manual). - (k) To encourage the use of soft landscaping and permeable paving as an alternative to impervious surfaces.
+- (a) To promote the implementation of Water Sensitive Urban Design (WSUD). - (b) To minimise the impacts of development upon the water cycle. - (c) To encourage sustainable development through the integration of stormwater management systems into the landscape. - (d) To ensure that development considers flooding, coastal water and groundwater protection, habitat creation and improves visual amenity. - (e) To integrate water sensitive urban design with landscape and building design. - (f) To reduce the volume of stormwater run-off. - (g) To promote increased on-site storwater retention, detention, and recycling. - (h) To improve catchment water quality. - (i) To minimise the impacts of urban development upon water balance and surface and groundwater flow regimes. - (j) To promote infiltration within the "Infiltration zone" and reduce stormwater runoff (refer to Annexure B in the Water Management Technical Manual ). - To encourage the use of soft landscaping and permeable paving as an alternative to impervious surfaces. - (k)(l) To prevent stormwater from overflowing into basement garages of residences.